jmps967/Statistics/HypothesisTesting/t-Test/t-test(31.3.2020).md

 ![image.png](https://github.com/jmps967/Core_Stats/blob/master/images/data-science-executive-briefing-v1.png)

 - This dataset is of e-commerce website "*Shades N Style*".
-  "*Shades N Stlye*" is a one stop shop for all your fashion and lifestyle needs.
-Being India's largest e-commerce store for fashion and     lifestyle products, it aims at providing a hassle free and enjoyable shopping experience to shoppers across the country with the         widest range of brands and products on its portal with continous improvement for thier web page.
+  "*Shades N Style*" is a one stop shop for all your fashion and lifestyle needs.
+Being India's largest e-commerce store for fashion and     lifestyle products, it aims at providing a hassle free and enjoyable shopping experience to shoppers across the country with the         widest range of brands and products on its portal with continuous improvement for their web page.

- - *Shades N Style* has recently released Beta version of their web page to thier valued customer.
-Idea behind launching Beta version launch was to know user experiance and their willingness to accpetance on converting new page and to know scope of improvement.
+ - *Shades N Style* has recently released Beta version of their web page to their valued customer.
+Idea behind launching Beta version launch was to know user experience and their willingness to acceptance on converting new page and to know scope of improvement.

 ### 3.2 Problem statement :-<a id=section302></a>

-- While working on the dataset, need to keep in mind about the objective " **Help Shades N Style to understand - whether they should impliment new webpage or not or need to wait for some moretime before           implimentation**"
+- While working on the dataset, need to keep in mind about the objective " **Help Shades N Style to understand - whether they should implement new webpage or not or need to wait for some more time before           implementation**"

- - To evalue the objective lets attampt "t-Test" keeping control and test grouping from the data
+ - To evaluate the objective lets attempt "t-Test" keeping control and test grouping from the data

 ### Disclaimer: The images are only for illustration purpose.
 Please don't compare them with our data.